YashasXworkz/online-book-store/README.md

 # Online Book Store

-A web application for managing an online book store built with Spring Boot.
+A Spring Boot web application for managing an online book store.

 ## Features